 Professor Ritchie has taught, lectured, and published extensively around the world (Argentina, Brazil, China, England, Germany, India, Macau, and Serbia).
 In 2012 Professor Ritchie was on the international jury of PLURAL+, a joint initiative between the United Nations Alliance of Civilizations and the International Organization for Migration which is a youth-produced video festival that encourages young people to explore migration, diversity and social inclusion.
 He has organized or hosted conferences, symposia, and colloquia at Mercer and in Brazil.

 Professor Ritchie’s scholarship focuses on issues of comparative law, constitutional drafting, film theory (in the context of law and society), legal discourse and rhetoric, and peace studies/nonviolent action.
 He has published two books and more than two dozen articles in books, law reviews and other academic journals, and he serves on the editorial board of four peer reviewed academic journals.
 Additionally, Professor Ritchie has previously served as Chair of both the Section on Law & Humanities and the Section on Law & Interpretation of the Association of American Law Schools (AALS).

-Before joining the faculty at the Mercer University School of Law, Professor Ritchie taught law at three other ABA approved law schools.
+Before joining the faculty at the Mercer University School of Law, Professor Ritchie taught law at three other American Bar Association (ABA) approved law schools.
 He is also a member of the Mercer University philosophy department, and has taught philosophy at a number of other colleges and universities.
-Prior to entering academia, Professor Ritchie practiced law in Oregon for three years.
+Prior to entering academia, Professor Ritchie practiced law in Oregon for three years